Sickle Cell (cont.)

 The inflammation from dactylitis and arthritis can be reduced by anti-inflammation medications, such as ibuprofen and aspirin.

 Lung infection (pneumonia) is extremely common in children with sickle cell anemia and is also the most common reason for hospitalization.
 Pneumonia can be slow to respond to antibiotics.
-The type of bacteria that is frequently the cause of pneumonia is called pneumococcus bacteria.
+The type of bacteria that is frequently the cause of pneumonia is called the pneumococcus.
 (This is, in part, due to the increased susceptibility to this particular bacteria when the spleen is poorly functioning.)
 Vaccination against pneumococcal infection is generally recommended.

 Children with sickle cell anemia are also at risk for infection of the brain and spinal fluid (meningitis).
 Bacteria that are frequent causes of this infection include the Pneumococcus and Haemophilus bacteria.